 That said, the Court acknowledged the defendant’s actions were “not perfect,” but the law in B.C. does not require perfection.
 It only requires someone to act reasonably under the circumstances.
 The defendant here did so, the Court concluded, requiring dismissal of the plaintiff’s complaint.

 Get Legal Help When Dealing With Complex Personal Injury Claims

 It should be emphasized that a defendant cannot escape liability for an accident merely on account of his or her age.
 When a minor undertakes the responsibility of operating a bicycle on a public street, he or she is expected to understand and follow the rules of the road to the best of his or her ability.
 As the judgment above illustrates, judges are more likely to give a child the benefit of the doubt when it comes to a “momentary lapse” in judgment based on his or her relative youth and inexperience.

 Another lesson from this case is that courts need to undertake highly fact-specific inquiries when assessing the maturity and credibility of child witnesses.
 This makes these types of personal injury claims more complex than the typical “fender bender” involving two adult drivers.
 While it may sound like overkill to hire a Vancouver ICBC lawyer to deal with an accident caused by a child, the truth is that you need experienced legal representation when it comes to dealing with these unique situations.

-At the Preszler Law Firm, we help victims of all kinds of accidents–motorists, bicyclists, and pedestrians–seek compensation for their injuries.
+At the Preszler Injury Lawyers, we help victims of all kinds of accidents–motorists, bicyclists, and pedestrians–seek compensation for their injuries.
 Contact us today to schedule a free consultation.
 We work exclusively on contingency, so you owe us nothing until we collect money on your behalf.